VLunev/LeptonicaSharp/README.md

 - UInteger is not supported by the marshaller.
 I use Byte instead.
 (4 Bytes = 1 UInteger).
   For Picture arrays this is a good thing, for other parts convert it manually to UInteger.

-# How to Implement (From Github)

-1. Clone the Repository and run the Project. if you like to Debug the Leptonica.dll and the C-Source download the Debugging.Zip package from Releases and copy all files into your default build directory.

-# How to Implement (Via Nuget)

-1. Load the Library from Nuget.
-2. Run once LeptonicaSharp.Natives.Initialize() to copy the required dll´s
-3. Your ready to start.If this dowsnt work load the missing Dll-File from Releases.

 # How to extend predefined classes:

 1. You can simple extend the classes via